Crowns & Bridgework

 What are Crowns and Bridgework?

 As noted, a crown is a covering that goes over the entire visible portion of a tooth.
 It strengthens the damaged tooth so that it can function normally again.
-Dr. Harper, Dr. Hennessy and Dr. Nutter can even design the crown to improve upon the tooth’s original appearance.
+Dr. Harper and Dr. Pickerell can even design the crown to improve upon the tooth’s original appearance.

 A bridge typically consists of three crowns and is used to replace a missing tooth.
 Two crowns are placed on the teeth on either side of the space to support the crown in the middle, called the pontic.
 A bridge is more convenient, realistic looking and comfortable than a removable prosthesis for replacing missing teeth.